Tater Tot Poppers

 Place the poppers in silicone baking cups and hold in a warm oven until they’re ready to serve.
 To serve, add a small piece of curly leaf parsley to each cup, and drizzle with ranch or blue cheese dressing.
 (Try using a squirt bottle for this—it makes it much easier!)

-Use thin sliced bacon to make sure it gets crispy.
-If using thicker bacon, par cook it before proceeding to Step 4.
+1. Use thin sliced bacon to make sure it gets crispy.
+If using thicker bacon, partially cook it before proceeding to Step 4.